uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

 use, sexual behavior, and HIV) in youth, which are topics that often make IRBs skittish.
 He conducted a study that was reviewed by two IRBs.
-One board approved it immediately, while the other delayed the study for six months because it was felt to be a \"slight increase\" over minimal risk.
+One board approved it immediately, while the other delayed the study for six months because it was felt to be a "slight increase" over minimal risk.
 However, when Mustanski surveyed his subjects, a large majority felt that their participation was less uncomfortable than a routine medical exam (the minimal risk standard).
 Mustanski argued that such